sgsfak/eucaim_anon_pipeline/README.md

 will write in the console a string like `019a39ba16da7edb9e906440a48e9ed32` which can be used as a secret key in the `run` pipeline command.

 The `utils series-info` command can be used to get an overview of all the DICOM series that can be found in an input folder.
 It presents a table as shown below.
 The series information is summarized according to the Series Description tag ([0008,103E](https://dicom.innolitics.com/ciods/mr-image/general-series/0008103e)) so each row is a unique description that can be found in multiple DICOM series of different studies and patients.
 The `Modalities` column presents the different DICOM [modalities](https://dicom.innolitics.com/ciods/mr-image/general-series/00080060) found that have the specific description, whereas the other columns show the count of studies, patients, and series.
-The total number of DICOM series, studies, and patients found is also shown right after the table.
+The total numbers of DICOM patients, series, studies, and instances (files) found are also shown right after the table.

 ```
 Series information (Series are grouped by their descriptions)